peterino2/zig-halcyon/docs/scripting and parsing examples.md

 # it is reccomended that each script has their own subscope for things that they themselves define
 # or to have a master vars.halc file that defines top level variables

-@vars( // the vars codeblock is only used for importing and defining variables
+@vars( # the vars codeblock is only used for importing and defining variables
-    def g.GameLevelVariable :bool = true;           // these are persistent across multiple interactors and are shared between all players def p.PlayerLevelVariable :bool = true;         // the p. namespace is persistent for a specific player def i.InteractionLevelVariable :bool = true;    // the i. namespace is for variables that exist for the lifetime of one Interactor Only
+    def g.GameLevelVariable :bool = true;           # these are persistent across multiple interactors and are shared between all players def p.PlayerLevelVariable :bool = true;         # the p. namespace is persistent for a specific player def i.InteractionLevelVariable :bool = true;    # the i. namespace is for variables that exist for the lifetime of one Interactor Only

-    import g.SomeImportedVariable: bool;            // this is a variable that this script is expecting to be defined somewhere else. import g.SomeImportedVariableWithDefault;
+    import g.SomeImportedVariable: bool;            # this is a variable that this script is expecting to be defined somewhere else. import g.SomeImportedVariableWithDefault;
 )

-`use_vars(my_dialogue.vars) // you could also have something like this to directly use a vars file.
+`use_vars(my_dialogue.vars) # you could also have something like this to directly use a vars file.

-[dialogue start]
+[start] # labels can be assigned to a node
 $: Hello!
 I am the narrator.
 $: You can use the dollar sign to signify a line of dialogue.
     You can tab-in with 4 spaces to signify a longer piece of dialogue.